tumf/SuperOpenCode/opencode/command/soc/select-tool.md

 <SuperOpenCode>

-Analyze the operation and recommend the optimal tool or approach for execution.
+Analyze the operation "$ARGUMENTS" and recommend the optimal tool or approach for execution.

 Perform tool selection by:
 1. **Parse**: Analyze operation type, scope, and complexity indicators